-The benefit to using Cronson & Associates services includes a no-cost, no-obligation consultation and application process.
+The benefit to using Cronson & Associates services includes a no-obligation consultation and application process.
 If you haven’t started receiving Medicare information yet, you soon will and not just a little information, but a TON of brochures and pamphlets.
 This sometimes can be overwhelming.
 Once all the brochures and advertisements start rolling in we will go through them with you, helping you sift through the junk mail and informing you about what is important.
 We will also help you understand your prescription drug coverage and the options that will work best with your Rx needs and your budget.

 Put Medicare in Focus